dennisvaga/bodyfuel/README.md

 ## Project Overview

 BodyFuel is a modern fitness supplements e-commerce platform built as a monorepo using Turborepo.
-We specialize in high-quality supplements to fuel your fitness journey with three main applications:
+This project showcases a complete e-commerce solution specializing in high-quality supplements to fuel your fitness journey with three main applications:

 1. **Shop** - Customer-facing storefront built with Next.js
 2. **Admin** - Administrative dashboard for product and order management